wnanbei/direwolf/articles/tutorial.md

 Using these two methods will return a single string.
 If no matching values was found, it will return a empty string.

-`Text()` method only return the text under the current node, not contains the text in the child node.
+`Text()` method only return the text under the current node, does not contains the text in the child node.
 If you need text in all child node, consider `TextAll()`.

 ```go
 text := resp.CSS("a").TextAll()